 Pottery Classes near Ancoats

-From messy mud to creative mug, you’ll turn soil into ceramic, manipulating clay by hand into useful tableware to ceramic art sculptures.
-Our pottery classes have been running for over 25 years and we’re just a stone’s throw away from Ancoats.
+From messy mud to creative mug, you'll turn soil into ceramic, manipulating clay by hand into useful tableware to ceramic art sculptures.
+Our pottery classes have been running since 1999 and we're just a stone's throw away from Ancoats.

 SOOTH YOUR MIND BY SMOOTHING CLAY THROUGH YOUR FINGERS